-Wayne was tasked with investigating these far right organizations and helping to craft a response.
-He authored HRC’s “Finally Free” report, which told the stories of “ex-gay” survivors.
+In response to this unprecedented attack on the LGBTQ community, Wayne authored HRC’s Finally Free, a groundbreaking publication that told the stories of “ex-gay” survivors.
 During this period, he made international headlines by photographing a leader of the “Truth in Love” campaign, John Paulk, in a gay bar.
-(John is now an out and proud campaigner against “ex-gay” programs)

-In 2003, Wayne wrote a book on the topic, “Anything But Straight: Unmasking the Scandals and Lies Behind the Ex-Gay Myth.”
+In 2003, Wayne wrote a book on the topic, Anything But Straight: Unmasking the Scandals and Lies Behind the Ex-Gay Myth.
 (Harrington Park Press) He embarked on a national book tour where he had the honor of meeting many survivors of “ex-gay” programs.